deionmenor/CS129.1-Final-Project/README.md

 ## How to execute and run the MapReduce Functions

+In the same mongo instance, we enter the following functions to allow us to perform MapReduce on our Data

-Map function
+### Map function

 `map = function() {
 	emit(this.created_at.charAt(11) + this.created_at.charAt(12), this.favorite_count);
 }`

-Reduce function
+### Reduce function

 `reduce = function(key, values) {return Array.avg(values)}`

-Run our mapReduce
+### Runnin our MapReduce function

 `results = db.runCommand({
 mapReduce: 'tweetfinal',
 map: map,